-Since 2004′s Leviathan, my brother has been raving about Mastodon, about their awesome, brutal power and how they’ve once again made metal exciting.
+In 2004, my brother hipped me to a band called Mastodon, and informed me of their awesome, brutal power and how they’ve set a new standard for metal.
 Well, maybe those weren’t his exact words, but that was the gist.
 Still, I didn’t initially latch on.
-After all, I don’t really listen to that much metal.
-I’m not against it per se, it’s just a genre that doesn’t often grab me and compel me in the way that many of my favorite artists do.
-That doesn’t mean I haven’t been wowed—recently, I’ve become enamored with Boris’s Japanese doom metal and Jesu’s super heavy take on shoegazer.
+It’s not that I didn’t like it, but the problem with helming a site like Treble is that I end up listening to so much music that, inevitably, something will slip through the cracks.
+But it’s also hard to ignore how exciting metal has become of late, thanks to some iconoclastic and interesting records by the likes of Japanese shape-shifters Boris, Justin Broadrick’s shoegaze-influenced Jesu, and the always jaw-dropping power of Converge.
 So maybe, I thought, I was ready to dive in.
 So sometime last year, I took my brother’s advice and gave Leviathan a listen, and surely enough, it kicked my ass in ways I could not have expected.
 Driven by Bränn Dailor’s thunderous drum wallop, Brent Hinds and Bill Kelliher’s meaty riffs and Troy Sanders’ rumbling lows, Leviathan was the most menacing take on Moby Dick one was likely to hear.
 Stunned and at a loss for words (and oxygen), I had to hear what was next.

 Within this range of loud to louder to hyperfast to insane, there are many variations, from the opening chugs of thrasher “The Wolf is Loose” to the shuffling crunch of “Crystal Skull” to the droning power ballad “Sleeping Giant.”
 Of course, this kind of power ballad isn’t the sort of thing you hear on K-Tel compilations; it’s far more terrifying.
 The band pushes further into the prog realm with tracks like “Capillarian Crest” and “Bladecatcher.”
 The former is an impressive and dizzying display of warp speed riffs reminiscent of Dillinger Escape Plan, while the latter is one of the few missteps on the album, a wankfest that doesn’t really go much of anywhere.
 “Colony of Birchmen” is still as heavy as anything else the band does here, but somehow more accessible, grooving more than bashing or slicing, while “Hunters of the Sky” continues a similarly accessible but no less brutal path of heaviness.
 The biggest surprise may lie with the Thin Lizzy-esque harmonization and acoustic space drifting on “This Mortal Soil,” which features less vocal growling and more actual singing overall, though still, of course, rocks the fuck out.